Close Menu

 This is the hardest part.

-I picture myself as a heavy rock.
 The tantrum is a storm crashing against it.

-Loud, messy, intense.
-But the rock doesn’t move.
 It just stays steady.

-Step 3: Reconnect After It’s Over
+Step 3: Reconnect After It Is Over

-Once your toddler settles down, don’t hold on to the tension.
-Toddlers move on fast, and honestly, you should too.
+Once your toddler settles down, do not hold on to the tension.

-Give them a hug.
-Smile at them.
-Get back to what you were doing, like it’s already behind you.
+Get back to what you were doing, as if it is already behind you.

 Five minutes after my son’s protest face, he was smiling and chatting as if nothing had happened.